 However, some of the band are still on the road, now playing as “The Dublin Legends”.
 You’ll find many songs from the Dubliners in our guide to the best Irish drinking songs.

-As one of the most famous Irish bands to ever form, U2 are synonymous with the expressive vocals of lead singer/guitarist Bono along with “The Edge” (David Howell Evans on keyboard), Adam Clayton on bass guitar and Larry Mullen Jr. on drums.
+As one of the most famous Irish bands to ever form, U2 are synonymous with the expressive vocals of lead singer/guitarist Bono along with “The Edge”, Adam Clayton on bass guitar and Larry Mullen Jr. on drums.

 The band formed while the musicians were still attending Mount Temple Comprehensive School in Dublin.